dagbdagb/librenms/doc/Support/Performance-general.md

 * Cache (size, bandwidth)  applies to both Disk and CPU
 * Disk (size, bandwith, IOPS)

-Figuring out what is your current bottleneck is beyond the scope of this document or Librenms, but contributions are welcome.
+Figuring out what is your current bottleneck is beyond the scope of LibreNMS, but this document may serve as a starting point.
+Contributions are welcome.

 As a minimum, you should be familiar with top/htop.